unlight/asmt-javascript-questions/README.md

 - Do you measure cyclomatic complexity of the codebase?
 - Can you tell some negative parts of using SOLID principles?
 - Which ESLint plugins do you use on your projects?
 Why these?
+- What are the differences between code quality and product quality?

 ### Unit/Integration testing
 - How you can use tests while re-writing legacy code?